-In January 2010, Massachusetts was awarded \$70 million in federal stimulus funds for final design and construction of the "Knowledge Corridor" along the Connecticut River in western Massachusetts.
+In 2010, Massachusetts was awarded \$70 million in federal stimulus funds for final design and construction of the "Knowledge Corridor" along the Connecticut River in western Massachusetts.
 Track restoration began in 2013 and was completed in late 2014.
 At that time, Amtrak's Vermonter service was rerouted onto this shorter and faster line.
-This also eliminated a cumbersome reversal move at Palmer, Massachusetts.
-At the same time, the Vermonter began serving the former Amtrak station in Northampton and a new stimulus-funded intermodal transit center in Greenfield.
-A station in Holyoke was constructed by the City of Holyoke, where work continued after the change in route.
-Service to Holyoke began in summer 2015.
+Stations on the new route are Holyoke, Northampton, and Greenfield.